This guide shows how to calculate differential construct abundance

 Hence, our comparison here is that we want to see the changes of

-over the Mock
+Sample over the Mock condition, which we

-indicate as a character vector of c(sample, reference)
+indicate as a character vector of c(sample, reference) or a

 list thereof.